How we safeguard the children and young people we work with

 Statement of Intent

+It is the policy of This is Creative Enterprise to safeguard the welfare of all children and young people by protecting them from all forms of abuse including physical, emotional and sexual harm.
 This organisation is committed to creating a safe environment in which young people can feel comfortable and secure while engaged in any of This is Creative Enterprise’s programmes, training events or workshops.
 Personnel should at all

 times show respect and understanding for individual’s rights, safety and welfare, and conduct themselves in a way that reflects the ethos and principles of This is Creative Enterprise.

 Guidelines for all TICE staff and volunteers:

 - Treating children and young people with respect and dignity.

 - Always listening to what a child or young person is saying

 - Recognising the unique contribution each individual can make

 - Encouraging and praising each child or young person

 - Provide an example, which we would wish others to follow